ABOUT THE PROJECT

 The sheer range as well as unusual length of the missives in the Huntington Library’s collection of Elizabeth Montagu’s extensive correspondence has provided a rich source – as well as a practical challenge - for scholars working in a variety of fields, from social and economic history to histories of medicine, aesthetics, authorial selfhood and literary genre.
 Elizabeth Robinson Montagu (1718-1800) combined many roles: pioneering Shakespeare critic, businesswoman manager of coalmines and agricultural estates, philanthropist and patron of artists and writers.
 She pivoted between several important networks, social, political, religious and intellectual.
 Her letters connect people, places and concepts with graphic immediacy.
 In 2017, the registered charity Elizabeth Montagu Correspondence Online (EMCO) was founded to fund the digitization of her 8000 extant manuscript letters, seven eighths of which are curated by the Huntington Library, CA.

 An international team of literary scholars and Digital Humanities experts is preparing an online edition of the correspondence, with the help of funding from a British philanthropic donor as well as the UK Arts and Humanities Research Council, the Foyle Foundation, Paul Mellon Centre for British Art and the Modern Humanities Research Association.
-The leader of the project is Professor Caroline Franklin (COAH, Swansea University); the website built by Digital Humanities Manager Alexander Roberts (ISS, Swansea University); the Editor-in-Chief if Professor Nicole Pohl (Oxford Brookes University) and Project Manager is Dr Joanna Barker.
+The leader of the project is Professor Caroline Franklin (COAH, Swansea University); the website built by Digital Humanities Manager Alexander Roberts (Digital Services, Swansea University); the Editor-in-Chief if Professor Nicole Pohl (Oxford Brookes University) and Project Manager is Dr Joanna Barker.
 The project has two Research Associates: Dr Anna Senkiw and Dr Jack Orchard.

 In our digital edition, mages of the manuscripts are viewed alongside diplomatic transcriptions and scholarly annotations, maps, illustrations and hyperlinks to relevant websites, all of which enable the correspondence to be mined for information and to provide new data for further research, especially illustrating the part women played in the British Enlightenment.
 The 8,000 extant letters are considered 'among the most important surviving collections from the eighteenth century' (Schnorrenberg).
 Less than a quarter of these documents has been previously published and then in partial archaic print selections.
 Making this correspondence freely available will shed new light on women’s intellectual history and provide data for further research into literature, linguistics, theatre, art and architecture and commerce as well as intellectual networking and the genre of the letter.